The History of Memorial Day

 This event was inspired by local observances of the day that had taken place in several towns throughout America in the three years after the Civil War.
 In 1873, New York was the first state to designate Memorial Day as a legal holiday.
 By the late 1800s, many more cities and communities observed Memorial Day, and several states had declared it a legal holiday.
 After World War I, it became an occasion for honoring those who died in all of America’s wars and was then more widely established as a national holiday throughout the United States.

 When Is Memorial Day?

-In 1971, Congress passed the Uniform Monday Holiday Act and established that Memorial Day was to be celebrated on the last Monday of May.
-Several southern states, however, officially celebrate an additional, separate day for honoring the Confederate war dead, sometimes referred to as a Confederate Memorial Day: January 19 in Texas; third Monday in Jan. in Arkansas; fourth Monday in Apr. in Alabama and Mississippi; April 26 in Florida and Georgia; May 10 in North and South Carolina; last Monday in May in Virginia; and June 3 in Louisiana and Tennessee.
+In 1971, Congress passed the Uniform Monday Holiday Act and established that Memorial Day was to be commemorated on the last Monday of May.
+Several southern states, however, officially commemorate an additional, separate day for honoring the Confederate war dead, sometimes referred to as a Confederate Memorial Day: January 19 in Texas; third Monday in Jan. in Arkansas; fourth Monday in Apr. in Alabama and Mississippi; April 26 in Florida and Georgia; May 10 in North and South Carolina; last Monday in May in Virginia; and June 3 in Louisiana and Tennessee.

-Memorial Day is celebrated at Arlington National Cemetery each year with a ceremony in which a small American flag is placed on each grave.
+Memorial Day is commemorated at Arlington National Cemetery each year with a ceremony in which a small American flag is placed on each grave.
 Traditionally, the President or Vice President lays a wreath at the Tomb of the Unknown Soldier.
 About 5,000 people attend the ceremony annually.